Touring Fort Ward

 Visit the Fort and the Museum on your own.
 Learn more below.

-Visit the restored Northwest Bastion complete with cannon, powder magazine and ammunition filling room.
-Here you get the best sense of what the fort was like during the Civil War.
+The Northwest Bastion is the focal point of the historic site.
+A viewing platform allows visitors to see the Bastion's restored exterior walls, which rise to a height of almost 20 feet.
+The interior of the Bastion features wooden pole revetment, six gun platforms with ordnance pertaining to this section of the fort, banquette ledges where infantry troops would perform guard duty and station themselves for battle, and entrances to the magazine and filling room.
+Informative signage describes the Bastion's guns and the practice of firing a cannon.
 When you look at the earthen walls of the fort and the outside ditch area, you can imagine how much effort and labor were required to construct the dense dirt walls.
 The Northwest Bastion area of the fort faces north toward Washington across the Potomac River and west toward the Shenandoah Valley.

 When you leave the Northwest Bastion walk towards the adjacent North Bastion and look for the interpretive marker which notes where a connecting rifle trench was used to move troops to neighboring forts and batteries, especially in case of attack.
 After you tour the historic fort area be sure to take a walk around the 45 acres of park and picnic areas which surround the historic site.